blusnir-cm/ShowTVTime-Design-Patterns/README.md

 2. Open the project in **IntelliJ IDEA**.
 3. Locate the `AppMain.java` file (Entry Point).
 4. Run to launch the Java Swing GUI.

----
-*Developed for the Software Design course, showcasing clean code principles.*